The Last Picture Show: Production

 After discussing the proposed film with Orson Welles, his houseguest at the time, Bogdanovich agreed with him that shooting the film in black and white would work aesthetically, which by then was an unusual choice.

 The film was shot in Larry McMurtry's small hometown of Archer City located in north-central Texas near the Oklahoma state line.
 McMurtry had renamed the town Thalia in his book; Bogdanovich dubbed it Anarene (for a ghost town 8 mi south of Archer City).
 The similarity to famed cowtown Abilene, Kansas, in Howard Hawks' Red River (1948) was intentional.
 Red River again is tied in as "the last picture show", which Sonny and Duane watch at the end of the film.

 After shooting wrapped, Bogdanovich went back to Los Angeles to edit the film footage on a Moviola.
 Bogdanovich has said that he edited the entire film himself, but refused to credit himself as editor, reasoning that director and co-writer were enough.
 When informed that the Motion Picture Editors Guild required an editor credit, he suggested Donn Cambern, who had been editing another film, Drive, He Said (1971), in the next office and had helped Bogdanovich with some purchasing paperwork concerning the film's opticals.
 Cambern disputes this, stating that Bogdanovich did do an edit of the film, which he screened for a selection of guests, including Jack Nicholson, Bob Rafelson and himself.
 The consensus was the film was going to be great, but needed further editing to achieve its full potential.
 Cambern claims Bogdanovich invited him to do so, during which he made significant contributions to the film's final form.

-Bogdanovich obtained a rare waiver from the Directors Guild of America to have his name appear only at the end of the film, after the actors' credits, as he felt it was more meaningful for the audience to see their names after their performances.
+Bogdanovich obtained a rare waiver from the Directors Guild of America to have his name appear only at the end of the film, only after the actors' credits, as he felt it was more meaningful for the audience to see their names after their performances.